hacs/documentation/documentation/configuration/basic.md

 ## Changing the configuration

 If you need to change the configuration, you first need to delete the integration from the integrations list, then you need to add it back again.

+It can take up to one hour for HACS to finish starting up.